Filter People /

-Rod is a Senior Associate of Douglas Partners with more than 10 years' consulting experience.
+Rod is the Macarthur Branch Manager and a Senior Associate of Douglas Partners with more than 10 years' consulting experience.
 Rod specialises in Contaminated Land Management and has a Bachelor of Applied Science and a Masters of Environmental Science.

-Rod has been Environmental Section Manager of the Macarthur Branch since 2014.
-During his time with DP, Rod has assisted some of South Western Sydney's largest land development teams successfully obtain multiple bulk earthworks, construction and subdivision development approvals for ongoing stages of their developments.
+Rod currently manages the Macarthur branch.
+During his time with Douglas Partners, Rod has assisted some of South Western Sydney's largest land development teams successfully obtain multiple bulk earthworks, construction and subdivision development approvals for ongoing stages of their developments.
 For these developments, he has had major involvement in preliminary and detailed contamination investigations, remediation and validation.